How to Restore Contacts from iPhone Backup in iTunes

 When the progress bar moves to 100 percent, click OK to close the window.
 Now you can view the messages in the new Google Pixel.

-Note: If a portion of text messages have been lost in your old iPhone due to mistaken deletion or other reasons, you can heck this article: How to Recover Lost Messages from iPhone to get them back quickly and safely.
+Note: If a portion of text messages have been lost in your old iPhone due to mistaken deletion or other reasons, you can heck this article: How to recover lost messages on iPhone to get them back quickly and safely.

 Bring iPhone Text Messages to Google Pixel in a manual Way